aws-samples/ec2-lamp-server/README.md

 ## ec2-lamp-server
-Sample [AWS CloudFormation](https://aws.amazon.com/cloudformation/) templates to provision [Amazon EC2](https://aws.amazon.com/ec2/) instance with LAMP or LAPP stack.
+Sample [AWS CloudFormation](https://aws.amazon.com/cloudformation/) templates to provision [Amazon EC2](https://aws.amazon.com/ec2/) instance with LAMP, LAPP or LEMP stack.

 ## Description
 [LAMP](https://aws.amazon.com/what-is/lamp-stack/) is an acronym for the operating system, Linux; the web server, Apache; the database server, MySQL; and the programming language, PHP.
 It is a common open source web platform for many of the web's popular applications.
 Variations include LAPP which uses PostgreSQL as the database server and LEMP which uses Nginx as web server.